 - Liaise with the residents’ medical providers to determine a medical plan that is most effective with the least amount of medications

 - Liaise with the interdisciplinary team at St. Louis Center to review residents’ progress with regard to medical plans.

-- Providing therapeutic communication with doctors and the pharmacy
+- Provide therapeutic communication with doctors and the pharmacy

-- Assisting direct care staff with resident care
+- Assist direct care staff with resident care

 “The new medication system has completely changed our nursing department and allowed us to focus on all aspects of nursing.” -Emily Wild, SLC Staff LPN

 Meet some our Nursing Staff here.
 Read more about SLC’s Nursing Department transformation here.